moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 LnzScript code can include another file with the include() function.
 It is recommended to avoid name collisions by following these suggestions: To declare a variable private to a script file, use "var".
 To declare a function private, declare it with ``function foo(x,y) { return x+y }``.
 To expose a function as public, use the syntax ``foo = function(x,y) { return x+y }`` In this way functions from one file will not be accidently overwritten.
 Similar to Python, one can use the special variable called ``__name__`` to find out if the currently running script is "main" (i.e. was the one specified by lnzscript /f name_of_file.js).
 In this way, a module can contain test code that is not run when it is included.

+For more advanced scripts, use the statement ``include('<std>')`` to import a code library.
+Currently, this library provides prototype methods such as .startsWith() / .endsWith() for strings, prototype methods such as .max() and .min() for arrays, and printarr(a) for printing arrays.
+These are documented in the Reference under String and Array.

 You can associate the extension .js with lnzscript.exe, so that you can double-click a script to run it.
 It is recommended to associate with lnzscript.exe /fconfirm "%1". /fconfirm with ask for confirmation before running the script.

 Because LnzScript is JavaScript, in order to write an object-oriented program, one uses prototype-based inheritance.
 This is described online many places as seen by a Google search for object oriented JavaScript.

-In a script that has non-trivial code, a standard JavaScript library is provided.
-The library is not included by default, and the special expression ``include('<std>')`` is used to import it.
-Currently, this library provides  printarr(a) for printing arrays, prototype methods such as .startsWith() / .endsWith() for strings, and prototype methods such as .max() and .min() for arrays.
-These are documented in the reference under String and Array.